MedAImage/BCD_Explainability_Analysis/README.md

   </tbody>
 </table>

-The information with respect to each patient is contained in a `Rois.json` file in each patient's folder, this `.json` contains:
+The information of each patient is contained in a JSON file located at the patient's folder.
+This JSON file contains:

 - Name of each image file.
 - Anotation containning information from the lesions.